2023 Delaware River chemical spill: Government response

 On March 26, emergency alerts were sent to the mobile phones of residents of the nearby city of Philadelphia, informing them that there had been a chemical spill into the water supply and advising them to avoid drinking tap water until further notice.
 Another alert was later sent out, saying that pre-treated water prior to the spill would allow water to be drinkable in the city's tap throughout at least the coming Monday, and that it was not necessary to drink from bottled water.

-On March 27, Philadelphia Mayor Jim Kenney claimed in tweet that outgoing water from the Baxter Drinking Water Treatment Plant was safe to drink.
+On March 27, Philadelphia Mayor Jim Kenney claimed in a tweet that outgoing water from the Baxter Drinking Water Treatment Plant was safe to drink.
 An advisory on March 27 then stated that the water supply would be safe to stockpile from the time of that alert until 3:30 p.m. the next day.

 After the second update, the city encouraged residents to store tap water before the deadline.

 A third advisory was issued on March 28 stating that the water from Baxter had once again tested safe to drink, and that water would be guaranteed safe to drink until midnight on March 29.

 A final advisory was issued later that night, guaranteeing that the drinking water was not contaminated by the spill.

 Mayor Kenney released a statement later that day saying that the threat had passed.
 City officials stated that they would further assess any possible enhancements to infrastructure to prevent future spills.

 Prior to the determination of clean water in the river, townships such as Mantua cut off their water supply that fed in from the Delaware River.

 After city officials were informed of the spill, they shut off the intake pipe to prevent further contamination of the river.
 Continuous testing was done within the Philadelphia water system to track for any possible contaminants from the spill.

 Many nearby counties in southeastern Pennsylvania, as well as in western New Jersey also began testing their water supply as a precaution.

 Officials from the Pennsylvania Department of Environmental Protection stated that there had not been any discernable effect on the fish and wildlife of the area.
 The U.S. Coast Guard reported that at least 8,100 USgal of chemical had been spilled into the river, with a possible maximum being 12,000 USgal.
 The EPA, NOAA, PDEP, and PFBC also visited the site to monitor for ecological damage and health risks.

 Aqua Pennsylvania and New Jersey American Water were unable to find traces of the chemicals in the water supply.

 Following the incident, Mike Carroll, director of Philadelphia's Office of Transportation, stated that it was likely that no contaminants would enter the tap water system of Philadelphia.